atsushieno/fluidsynth-midi-service-j/README.md

 Right now there is no application package as the Java application does not really do anything yet.

-To avoid the most difficult part, building libfluidsynth.so with OpenSLES support, we have a set of prebuilt shared libraries so that anyone who just wants to build your own synthesizer apps can reuse it (there was a couple of inquiry and request them in the past): https://www.dropbox.com/s/081mnfzhgavjb0y/android-fluidsynth-opensles-binaries-9a4c265.zip?dl=0
+To avoid the most difficult part, building libfluidsynth.so with OpenSLES support, we have a set of prebuilt shared libraries so that anyone who just wants to build own synthesizer apps can reuse it (there was a couple of inquiry and request them in the past): https://www.dropbox.com/s/081mnfzhgavjb0y/android-fluidsynth-opensles-binaries-9a4c265.zip?dl=0